seanstrom/Essays/importance-of-values.md

 In the last decade in the Kingdom of Javascript, much has happened around asynchronous programming.
 Many prominent discussions have taken place and are still taking place around Promises and Callbacks.
-However I feel that an important concept needs to stated, or at least restated, that should affect which tool we choose.
+However I feel that an important concept needs to be stated, or at very least restated.

 ## Using Values